melezhik/swat/README2.md

 # Hostname / IP Address

-You need to define hostname or ip address of an application to send request to.
-The easiest way to do this is to write up a hostname or ip address to a file.
-Swat uses a special file named \`host' for this:
+You need to define hostname or ip address to send request to.
+Just write it up to a special file  called \`host' and swat will use it.

     echo 'app.local' > host

-As swat makes http requests with the help of curl, the host name only should be complaint with curl requirements, this for example means you may define a http schema or port here:
+As swat makes http requests with the help of curl, the host name should be complaint with curl requirements, this for example means you may define a http schema or port here:

     echo 'https://app.local' >> host